$f$-algebra products on AL and AM-spaces: -algebra f-algebra products on AM-spaces

-We are going to show that $W_X$ is a closed sublattice of $C_b(K_X^{1})$, and therefore an AM-space.
-Its positive cone will be the AM-space parametrizing the \falg\ products on $X$.
+We are going to show that $W_X$ is a closed vector sublattice of $C_b(K_X^{1})$, and therefore an AM-space.
+The positive cone of $W_X$ will end up being in one-to-one correspondence with the \falg\ products on $X$, i.e., $(W_X)_+$ will be our space of weights.
 Note that we are not asking for $w_{-1}$ to be bounded on $K_X^{*}$ (in many cases it is not; see \cref{sec:AMalgebras}), we are only asking for it to be continuous.